kimhart/scout/README.md

 # [Scout](https://scout.codes)
-Scout is a QA tool for finding and inspecting elements with test IDs applied with the `data-test` attribute.
+Scout is a QA tool for finding and inspecting UI elements with test IDs applied with the `data-test` attribute.

 ## Download
 Scout is available as a Chrome extension.
 [Get it here](#)!